 Discernment Counselling can help you get your relationship quickly back on track

-If you’re a couple where one or both of you is considering ending the relationship or filing for divorce, Discernment Counselling can help you more than couples therapy at this time.
+If you're a couple where one or both of you is considering ending the relationship or filing for divorce, Discernment Counselling can help you more than couples therapy at this time.
+It can be helpful for you in deciding on the best decision for the future of your relationship.

 What is Discernment Counselling?